7 Serious Risks Rain Brings to Flat Roofs During Installation (And How to Prevent Them)

 If you're a homeowner or property manager, don't leave everything to your contractor.
 Be proactive.

-- Ask upfront: What happens if it rains during installation?
+- Ask right away: What happens if it rains while the job is being done?

-Professionals who work on flat roofs regularly will have clear plans and waterproofing procedures to keep your structure safe, even during wet surprises.
+Professionals who work on flat roofs all the time will have clear plans and sealing steps to keep your building safe, even if it rains unexpectedly.

 Long-Term Tips: Flat Roofs and Weather-Ready Maintenance

-- Schedule yearly inspections before and after winter to catch damage early.
+- Plan to check your home once a year before and after winter to find damage early.

 Final Thoughts: Why Smart Planning Matters for Flat Roofing in Burnaby